 Vanessa is a 25 year old German who decided to move to the Arctic in 2014.
 She now lives in Tromsø and has also travelled to Iceland and Greenland.
 She is fascinated by the High North, and shares her experiences on Snow in Tromsø.
-Welcome to Life in Norway, Vanessa!
+You can also hear more from Vanessa on this episode of the Life in Norway Show.

 With this article I aim to give newcomers to Tromsø a more realistic picture of what everyday life here in Arctic Norway is really like.